aus10webber/RBB/Example files/example walkthrough.md

 This will provide a walkthrough with the given files.

 Here are the files and their contents.
-All output files have been uploaded for ease, but only 3 files are required to run this.
+All output files have been uploaded for peace of mind, but only 3 files are required to run this.
+*GOS.GS044.fna* -- BLAST formatted database from one GOS sampling site *ecoli.fna* -- fasta file containing sequence of *Escherichia coli* O157:H7 str.
+Sakai chromosome, complete genome *example_ecoli_BLAST* -- conatains BLASTn results of ecoli.fna against GOS.GS044.fna **Results** -- directory containing expected result files

 WORKFLOW
 ** For ease, These are broken up into the steps that are listed in the RBB/README.md**